-A Guide to Foreign Subpoena Domestication
+A Guide to Interstate Foreign Subpoena Domestication

 Certain cases involve deponents that reside in states outside the jurisdiction.
 For the deposition to take place, lawyers must serve and domesticate a foreign subpoena.